 While the terms are similar, it is critical to understand that they mean very different things.

-Plastic surgeons, on the other hand, have completed a medical degree and an additional 8-10 years of postgraduate surgical training (including minimum 5 years’ specialist training) and hold a specialist degree in surgery.
+It is important to know that specialist plastic surgeons have completed a medical degree and an additional 8-10 years of postgraduate surgical training (including minimum 5 years’ specialist training) and hold a specialist degree in surgery.

-At Brighton Plastic Surgery, we are passionate about patient education and helping our prospective patients understand this important distinction when choosing a plastic surgeon for their desired procedure.
+At Brighton Plastic Surgery, we are passionate about patient education and helping our prospective patients understand this important distinction when choosing a plastic surgeon for their procedure.

 Why choose a specialist plastic surgeon?